 Focus | Holistic but not always evidence-based. | Holistic and evidence-based, ensuring safety. |

-When seeking nutritional guidance, it’s essential to consider the complexity of your needs.
-For general wellness advice or basic dietary changes, a functional nutritionist may suffice.
-However, if you are managing a chronic condition, require medical nutrition therapy, or need a scientifically-backed approach, an RD specializing in functional nutrition is the safer and more reliable choice.
+Choosing a qualified provider ensures your care is both effective and safe.
+For general wellness support, a functional nutritionist may suffice.
+However, if you are managing a chronic condition, need personalized clinical nutrition care, or want to use insurance, a registered dietitian nutritionist specializing in functional nutrition is the best choice.

 The Importance of Regulation